 Enter the following details of the test environment:

-Username - user name for the test environment (not required for VNC)
+Username - user name for the test environment (only required for RDP)

-Password - VNC or user password for the test environment
+Password - VNC password or user password (for RDP) of the test environment

 RemoteDirectory - optional connection string for the remote directory containing supporting files, installation files and artifacts for your test case execution e.g. to store files from the test case